collectingtd/the-first/README.md

 # the-first
-This is a small program just for practcing
+This is a small program just for practicing